 The PRO-CTCAE Measurement System

-Development and validation of PRO-CTCAE were consistent with well-established measurement principles as well as guidelines for patient-reported outcomes instrument development proposed by the US Food and Drug Administration (FDA) and European Medicines Agency (EMA).
-The development process included patients with cancer as well as professionals from the US and Europe with expertise in oncology, instrument development, clinical research and the regulatory aspects of cancer therapy development.
+All components of the PRO-CTCAE Measurement System are developed and validated in accordance with well-established measurement principles, as well as guidelines for patient-reported outcomes instrument development and validation articulated by the International Society of Quality of Life Research (ISOQOL), ISPOR - The Professional Society for Health Economics and Outcomes Research, the US Food and Drug Administration (FDA), and the European Medicines Agency (EMA).
+The development and testing of PRO-CTCAE Measurement System components include patients undergoing cancer treatment, as well as professionals from the US and Europe with expertise in oncology, instrument development, clinical research and the regulatory aspects of cancer therapy development.

-PRO-CTCAE is intended to enhance the quality of adverse event data reporting in clinical trials, provide data that complements and extends the information provided by clinician reporting using CTCAE, represent the patient perspective of the experience of symptomatic adverse events, and improve detection of potentially serious adverse events.
+The PRO-CTCAE Measurement System is intended to enhance the precision and reproducibility of adverse event reporting in cancer clinical trials, to provide data that complements and extends the information provided by clinician- reporting using CTCAE, and to represent the patient perspective of the experience of symptomatic adverse events.